-Uonuma is a small town located in Niigata-prefecture, approximately 2 hours by train from Niigata city.
-The city is surrounded by beautiful nature and there is a fantastic view of the Echigo Sanzan mountains.
+Uonuma is a small town in Niigata prefecture, approximately two hours by train from Niigata city.
+The city is surrounded by beautiful nature, and there is a fantastic view of the Echigo Sanzan mountains.
 Uonuma is famous among the Japanese people for its high-quality rice, Koshihikari.

 At first glance, it may seem like a small town such as Uonuma does not have much to offer a tourist, but that is simply untrue!
-I will go into detail about my wonderful experiences in Uonuma, but this video really highlights the beauty and culture of this special town.
+I will go into detail about my wonderful experiences in Uonuma, but this video highlights this special town’s beauty and culture.

-Uonuma is famous for Eirin temple and Saifukuji temple.
-These two temples have many colourful sculptures made by Uncho Ishikawa, who was active during the Edo-period in Japan and is known today as the Japanese Michelangelo.
-These two temples have become Cultural assets in Niigata prefecture.
+Uonuma is famous for the Eirin temple and Saifukuji temple.
+These two temples have many colourful sculptures made by Uncho Ishikawa, who was active during the Edo period in Japan and is known today as the Japanese Michelangelo.
+These two temples have become cultural assets in Niigata prefecture.

-Suhara Ski resort is located in Uonuma, and it is a great location for skiing and snowboarding.
-The mountainous area and the amount of snow makes Suhara ski resort a fantastic choice for a winter vacation.
+Suhara Ski resort is located in Uonuma, a great location for skiing and snowboarding.
+The mountainous area and the amount of snow make Suhara ski resort a fantastic choice for a winter vacation.

-Uonuma is also an amazing location for snowshoe-trekking.
-You can take the ski-lift to the top of the mountain and start your trek from there.
+Uonuma is also an amazing location for snowshoe trekking.
+You can take the ski lift to the top of the mountain and start your trek from there.
 The view over the mountains is breathtaking.
-Prices for both skiing and snowshoe-trekking are very affordable and it is therefore a great choice even for people with a low budget.
+Prices for both skiing and snowshoe trekking are very affordable, making it a great choice even for people with a low budget.

 Prices for skiing: